 In March 1991 Mike joined a commercial litigation law firm in Indianapolis, FEIWELL & HANNOY.
 There, he worked in real estate and commercial litigation for approximately two years.
 Mike was instrumental in getting the law firm approved for its handling of federal banking regulatory matters in 1992.
 In March 1993 Mike and his family returned to his hometown of Fort Wayne, where Mike served in the Allen County Prosecuting Attorney’s Office as Senior Trial Counsel, then Chief Counsel of the Civil Division, and finally Chief Deputy Prosecutor.
 As Chief Deputy, his responsibilities included the supervision of homicide cases, management of Grand Jury investigations, and administration of the office and staff of over 130 employees.
 Mike served in that position for nearly five years.

-Mike returned to private law practice on October 1, 2001 as a solo practitioner.
-He established LOOMIS LAW OFFICE, which recently moved (March 31, 2021) and is awaiting occupancy of a new office in southwestern Fort Wayne, Allen County, Indiana.
+Mike returned to private law practice on October 1, 2001 as a solo practitioner and established LOOMIS LAW OFFICE.
+Mike recently moved his office (May 1, 2021) and is now conveniently located near U.S. 24 at Homestead Road, in southwestern Allen County, Indiana.